Congratulations, the big day is here, you have passed the Gauntlet Mini™ challenge, and now you are a funded trader!

 Are You Obligated To Keep Following All The Rules?

 Before answering this question, let’s think about it for a moment.
 Why would you look to change the rules if they allowed you to power through the Gauntlet Mini™ challenge?
 Whether it’s virtual or live trading, the key to any success is discipline.
 Yes, breathe a sigh of relief that you have passed the Gauntlet Mini™ challenge.
 At this point, you have your own funded trading account.
 However, this is only the beginning, the chance to create a potentially huge income stream.
 Complacency is the enemy of profit.

 Initially, your funded trading account also starts with a daily loss limit, just like in the Gauntlet Mini™.
-The difference is that unlike during the evaluation, for the funded trading account, this rule is only temporary.
+Unlike during the evaluation, the difference is that for the funded trading account, this rule is only temporary.
 Once your trailing drawdown stops trailing (see above example), your daily loss limit is permanently removed.
 The rules concerning approved times and maximum position size (including the progression ladder) remain the same.

 What Costs Are You Responsible For After Getting Funded?

 Once you’re funded with the proprietary trading firm, you will no longer need to pay any subscription fees for the Gauntlet Mini™.
 On the other hand, you will need to pay the monthly data fees.
 These are a pass-through fee directly from the Chicago Mercantile Exchange for providing live data.